-In the 1980’s the Lions Club addressed the challenge of providing future resources for local and community needs, as well as supporting organizations and projects statewide.
+In the 1980’s the Lions Club addressed the challenge of providing future vision and hearing resources for local and community needs, as well as supporting organizations and projects statewide.

 The fact is that several years ago the Internal Revenue Service determined that the donations to one's local Lions Club and Districts are not tax deductible.

 Lions of Pennsylvania is a “501-C3” tax-exempt corporation.
 This permits individuals, corporations, and other philanthropic entities to deduct charitable contributions given to the Foundation.